moabdelbasset/robusta-task/README.md

 * Deployment on a single Cluster Kubernetes node.
 In production envrionment I would deploy the frontend in a DMZ zone and for the database and the backend I would deploy them in a separate environment which not reachable for outside user but can reach the frontend environment.
 * The application consistes of frontend, backend and Database.
 * I used MongoDB as a Database.
 * I used NodePort Service to access the application.
-In a production environment I would consider using LoadBalancer Service for the frontEnd
+In a production environment I would consider using LoadBalancer Service for the frontEnd.
 * I used NodePort Service to access the backend.
-In a production environment I would consider using ClusterIP Service for the backend
+In a production environment I would consider using ClusterIP Service for the backend.
+* I ignored the storage part as the data is not important here.
+* I didn't create a diagram since all my deployment is on a single node cluster

 ## Deployment Using Docker with docker-compose